nerdschoolbergen/introduction-to-web-security/exercise-2/README.md

-# Exercise 2 - Parameter tampering
+# Exercise 2 - Parameter Tampering

 Parameter tampering is based on manipulating the parameters sent from the client to the server in order to read or modify application data.